yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 	"./hotkeys.png| You can customize them"
   >}}

 With this, users can customize button macros.
-For example: access or exit fullscreen, unlock the framerate, pause/continue emulation, capture a screenshot (by default conveniently mapped to the capture button of the Nintendo controllers), close yuzu and more.
+For example: access or exit fullscreen, unlock the framerate, pause/continue emulation, capture a screenshot
+(by default conveniently mapped to the capture button of the Nintendo controllers), close yuzu, and more!
 {{< single-title-imgs
     "Sorry about the bad quality"
     "./gamepad1.mp4"